zen/users/README.md

     knife data bag create users

 Create a user in the data_bag/users/ directory.
+Or not

     knife data bag users bofh
     {